 1969 Topps Aurelio Rodriguez

 If Aurelio Rodriguez looks a little young on his 1969 Topps card, there’s a reason.
-Lopez played a prank on the photographer and sent the team batboy, Leonard Garcia, to pose for his picture.
-Rodriguez hadn’t emerged yet as an everyday player so one can understand how he and Lopez could fool the Topps photographer.
+Rodriguez was indeed young and unproven, but that’s not him on the card.
+Rumor is that either Rodriguez or a teammate played a prank on the photographer and sent the team batboy, Leonard Garcia, to pose for his picture.
+Rodriguez hadn’t emerged yet as an everyday player so one can understand how he could fool the Topps photographer.

 1965 Topps Bob Uecker